Home / Blog / HFT Systems Development

 High-Frequency Trading Strategies

 HFT traders use various strategies to make money.
 Market participants take advantage of Big Data by using fast software with optimized connectivity and smart algorithms.
-In this context, HFT strategies are characterized by short-lived tactics, strict risk management, the use of public information, and sophisticated technologies.
+In this context short-lived tactics, strict risk management, the use of public information, and sophisticated technologies characterize HFT strategies.
 Let’s explore the key strategies for developing a high-frequency trading platform.

 A number of market-making strategies aim to exploit the bid-ask spread by placing limit orders.
 In this case, the return is the difference between bids and offers.
 When market makers are selected for the next trading round, they can replace the executed limit orders, one or both at a time, with the new orders at the best available prices.